Last updated on: April 27th, 2022

 Normal Working Hours

-In an organization where work is done in shifts, an employer may increase the number of working hours as long as the average hours in a 3 week period is not more than 8 hours a day or 48 hours a week.
+In an organization where work is done in shifts, an employer may increase the number of working hours as long as the average hours in a 3-week period is not more than 8 hours a day or 48 hours a week.
 The employees must not work more than 12 hours per day including overtime.

 During the month of Ramadan, the working hours for Muslim employees are reduced to a maximum of 6 hours per day or 36 hours per week.
-Working hours may be reduced to 7 hours per day for employees in certain hazardous industries or jobs.
+Labor Law, Royal Decree No. M/46, 2015, arts.
+98-105 (Arabic).

 Exceptions

-In the above cases, the actual working hours shall not exceed 10 hours a day or 60 hours a week.
+- Eids, other seasons and occasions, and seasonal activities specified pursuant to a decision by the Minister.
+In all of the above cases, actual working hours shall not exceed 10 hours a day or 60 hours a week.
 The maximum overtime hours allowed per year shall be determined by a decision of the Minister.
-Labor Law, Royal Decree No. M/46, 2015, arts.
-106 (Arabic).

 Recording Requirements